-IN Europe, the British Empire borders, at once, wards the north, upon Denmark, upon Germany, upon Holland, upon France; towards the south, upon Spain, upon Sicily, upon Italy, upon Western Turkey.
-It holds the keys of the Adriatic and the Mediterranean.
-It commands the mouth of the Black Sea, as well as of the Baltic.
+IN Europe, the British Empire borders, at once, toward the north, upon Denmark, upon Germany. upon Holland, upon France; toward the south, upon Spain, upon Sicily, upon Italy, upon Western Tukey.
+It holds the keys of the Adriatic and t Mediterranean.
+It commands the mouth of j Black Sea, as well as of the Baltic.

-In America it gives boundaries to Russia towards the pole, and to the United States towards the temperate regions.
-Under the torrid zone it reigns in the midst of the Antilles, encircles the Gulf of Mexico, till, at last, it meets those new states, which it was the first to free from their dependence on their mother country, to make them more surely dependent upon its own commercial industry :-and, at the same time, to secure, in either hemisphere, any mortal who might endeavour to snatch the heavenly fire of its genius, or the secret of its conquests, it nolds, midway between Africa and America, and on the road which connects Europe with Asia, that tock to which it chained the Prometheus of the modern world.
+In America it gives boundaries to Russia tow the pole, and to the United States toward, temperate regions.
+Under the torrid zone it rein the midst of the Antilles, encircles the Gu Mexico, till, at last, it meets those new states, it was the first to free from their dependentheir mother country, to make them more dependent upon its own commercial industry:at the same time, to secure, in either hemispher mortal who might endeavour to snatch the hafire of its genius, or the secret of its conq( holds, midway between Africa and America, f the road which connects Europe with As rock to which it chained the Prometheu modern world.

-In Africa-from the centre of that island which was devoted of yore to the safety of every Christian flag-the British Empire enforces from the Barbary States that respect which they pay to no other power.
+In Africa-from the centre of that Isla was devoted of yore to the safety of every flag-the British empire enforces from th States that respect which they pay to no other power.
 From the foot of the Pillars of Hercules, it carries dread into the remotest provinces of Morocco.
 On the shores of the Atlantic it has built the forts of the Gold Coast and the Lion's Mountain.
-On the same continent, beyond the tropics. and at the point nearest to the Austral pole, it has possessed itself of a shelter under the very Cape of Storms.-Were the Spaniards and the Portuguese thought only of securing a port for their ships to touch at-where the Dutch perceived no capabilities beyond those of a plantation-it is now establishing the colony of a second British people; and, uniting English activity with Batavian patience, at this moment it is extending around the Cape the boundaries of a settlement which will increase in the south of Africa to the size of those states which it has founded in the north of America.
-From this new focus of action and of conquest, it casts its eyes towards India; it discovers, it seizes the stations of most importance to its commercial progress.
+On the same continent, beyond the tropics, and at the point nearest to the Austral pole, it has possessed itself of a shelter under the very Cape of Storms.-Where the Spaniards and the Portuguese thought only of securing a port for their ships to touch at-where the Dutch perceived no capabilities beyond those of a plantation-it is now establishing the colony of a second British people; and, uniting English activity with Batavian patience, at this moment it is extending around the Cape the boundaries of a settlement which will increase in the south of Africa to the size of those states which it has founded in the north of America.
+From this new focus of action and of conquest, it casts its eyes toward India; it discovers, it seizes the stations of most importance to its commercial progress.

-Finally-As much dreaded in the Persian Gulf, and the Erythrean Sea; as in the Pacific Ocean and Indian Archipelago-the British Empire, the possessor of the finest countries of the earth, beholds its factors reign over eighty millions of subjects.
-The conquests of its merchants in Asia begin where those of Alexander ceased, and where the terminus of the Romans could never reach.
-At this moment, from the banks of the Indus to the frontiers of China-from the Ganges to the mountains of Thibet-all acknowledge the sway of a mercantile company shut up in a narrow street in the City of London.
-M. DUPIN
+Finally-As much dreaded in the Persian Gulf, and the Erythrean Sea, as in the Pacific Ocean and Indian Archipelago-the British Empire, the possessor of the finest countries of the earth, beholds its factors reign over eighty millions of sub-The conquests of its merchants in Asia begin iects. where those of Alexander ceased, and where the terminus of the Romans could never reach.
+At this moment, from the banks of the Indus to the frontiers of China-from the Ganges to the mountains of Thibet-all acknowledge the sway of a mercantile company shut up in a narrow street in the City of M. DUPIN.
+London.